When Antibiotics Fail, Are Herbs the Answer?

 The Evolution of Antibiotics:

 We perhaps are at the point in time when certain established beliefs and methods need a hard look, especially the role of the widely-accepted “antibiotics”.
 It would be informative and important to look a bit into the history of antibiotics before we proceed any further.
 In the late 1940s, discovery of streptomycin and tetracycline, created a major shift in the way modern medicine had been treating bacterial infections and diseases.
-Their success was so huge that in a very short period of time, they had become primary line of treatment across the globe, and created a notion that bacterial infections were basically conquered.
-This led to widespread misuse and outright abuse of antibacterial agents.
+Their success was so huge that in a very short period of time, they had become primary line of treatment across the globe,

 Challenges of Anti-Drug Resistant Bacteria: